Ralph7C2/newcal/README.md

 # newcal

-A Go library and CLI tool for working with "The New Calendar" - a reformed calendar system featuring 5 seasons, 9-day weeks, and a more logical structure than the Gregorian calendar.
+A Go library and CLI tool for working with ["The New Calendar"](https://thenewcalendar.com) - a reformed calendar system featuring 5 seasons and 9-day weeks.

 ## The New Calendar System